PTAssembler Documentation

 Step 4.
 Optimizer Screen

-This screen allows you to run Panorama Tools' 'optimizer'.
-By using the control points set on the Step 3 screen, the optimizer can calculate appropriate values for Yaw, Pitch, Roll and/or lens parameters for your images.
-These values are needed so that Panorama Tools knows how to warp and align the images to create your final stitched image.
+This screen allows you to run the "optimizer".
+By using the control points set on the Step 3 screen, the optimizer calculates appropriate values for position (i.e. yaw, pitch, roll) and/or lens parameters for your images.
+These values are necessary so that the stitching engine knows how to warp and align the images to create your final stitched image.

-Lens Parameters.
+Lens Parameters checkboxes.
 Use this box to determine which lens parameters should be estimated by the optimizer.
 The current value for a parameter is displayed in parentheses.
-If any of the lens parameters are unlinked (See Step 2 screen), additional boxes are displayed on the right half of this screen where you can select the images for which these parameters are optimized.
-Right clicking on any of the entries in this box will bring up a menu from which you can choose to check or uncheck the parameter or access a dialog that allows you to modify the values for the selected parameter.
-Note that this can also be achieved on the Step 2 screen, but may be more convenient for some users on this screen.
+If any of the lens parameters are unlinked (See Step 2 screen), individual lens parameter lists are displayed (one list for each unlinked parameter) on the right half of this screen where you can select the individual images for which these parameters are optimized.

-Yaw, Pitch, Roll.
-Use these boxes to determine for which images the yaw, pitch and roll parameters should be estimated by the optimizer.
+Yaw, Pitch, Roll checkboxes.
+Use these boxes to select the images for which the yaw, pitch and roll parameters should be estimated by the optimizer.
 If checked, the optimizer will estimate the parameter value.
 The 'all' and 'none' buttons quickly check or uncheck all images in a box.
 The 'Eq' (equalize) button will adjust all the parameter values so that they are centered around 0 (useful for quickly correcting an image that is off-center).
 The Reset button will reset all parameter values to zero except for the value for the reference image (if a reference image has been selected).

-Show Script.
-Clicking this button will show the script that PTAssembler creates and sends to Panorama Tools' optimizer.
+Show Script button.
+Clicking this button will show the script that PTAssembler creates and sends to the optimizer.
 You can manually edit this before clicking the optimize button if you wish.

-Optimize.
-Clicking this button will run the Panorama Tools optimizer, and display the results.
-You will be prompted to accept or reject the optimized values created by Panorama Tools.
+Manual Optimize button.
+Clicking this button will run the optimizer, and display the results.
+You will be prompted to accept or reject the optimized values created by the optimizer.
 See the Links and More Reading for information on how to optimize manually.
 Although it is usually easier to use the "Auto-optimize" button (see below), manually optimizing using the "optimize" button allows more control over the optimized result.
 This is the most reliable way to achieve the desired results.

 The "Auto-optimize" button follows a sequence of optimization steps that can be configured using the Preferences screen.
 In some cases (depending on the image ordering, lens type, and artistic intent) the steps may not be appropriate.
 You may want to reconfigure the auto-optimizer using the Preferences screen, and/or optimize manually.
 Please consult that section for more information about how and what the auto-optimize feature chooses to optimize.